RahilSagarwala/Demo2/README.md

 9. Click "Run"

 RUNNING FROM .JAR FILE
-1.Inside the 1_code folder, navigate to the "target" folder
+1. Navigate inside the code folder and then the run folder
 2. Click on "Pokemon-Text-Adventure-1.0.0.jar"